BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     ```
     Think about
-    - the easiest ways to find the two smallest values in the array
+    - the easiest ways to find the smallest and larest values in the array
-    - return the value of the two smallest numbers added together
+    - return the value of the two numbers added together
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>